Sep 17, 2008

 Hyaenodon horridus

 These pieces were all created using intaglio printmaking techniques.
 The patterns were all hand-carved onto Sintra plates and then printed onto 140 lb (if I remember correctly) Arches cold press watercolor paper.
-For the backgrounds, the patterned papers were then cut into various shapes and each mounted to a heavy backing board kind of like illustration board but more rigid.
-Then the individual background pieces are layered upon each other to create a more spacial background rather than just flat.
+For the backgrounds, the patterned papers were then cut into various shapes and each mounted to a heavy backing board (kind of like illustration board but more rigid).
+Then the individual background pieces are layered to create some depth.

-For the animals, I cut the body part shapes out of 300 lb cold press watercolor paper before printing them and on the Sintra I created patterns specific to each body part.
-After printing they were cut out and touched up with acrylic paint, then assembled with brads to make sort of animal puppets - they are all articulated and fully posable.
-They are attached to the backgrounds with velcro making them removable as well.
+For the animals, I cut the body part shapes out of 300 lb cold press watercolor paper before printing them with more Sintra-carved patterns.
+They were then touched up with acrylic paint and assembled with brads to make their bodies movable - similar to shadow puppets.
+They are all articulated and fully posable and attached to the backgrounds with velcro making them removable as well.